Current as of May 2018 | Download print version (in PDF)

 - General Information Sheet;

-- Certification from the local government office and/or the national Social Welfare and Development or Health Agencies on the existence of the subject Program/Activity in the locality in which it exercises jurisdiction (SEC Memorandum Circular No. 8, series of 2006 and SRC Rule 68 Part I Section 4B).
+- Copies of certifications from the local government office—or the Department of Social Welfare and Development or Department of Health—on the existence of the subject program or activity in the locality on which the office exercises jurisdiction.
+(SEC Memorandum Circular No. 8, series of 2006; SRC Rule 68 Part I Section 4B, as amended by SEC Memorandum Circular No. 4, series of 2013).

-To qualify for accreditation, a non-stock, non-profit corporation must be organized for one or more of the following purposes:
+To qualify for accreditation, a non-stock, non-profit corporation must be organized for one or more of the following kinds of purposes:

 Further, no part of the net income or assets of the accredited organization may belong to or inure to the benefit of any member, organizer, officer, or specific person (Tax Code Section 30(E); Revenue Regulation No. 13-98 Section 1(a)).

-To qualify for accreditation as an NGO, an NPO must be organized and operated exclusively for one or more of the following purposes:
+To qualify for accreditation as an NGO, an NPO must be organized and operated exclusively for one or more of the following kinds of purposes:

 No part of the income of an NPO may inure to the organization’s members, trustees, or officers.
 Any earnings of the organization must be used exclusively to promote its statutory objectives (Corporate Code Section 87).